zama-ai/tfhe-rs/tfhe/docs/fhe-computation/compute/parameters.md

 # Cryptographic Parameters

-This document explains how the cryptographic parameters choice impacts both the security and efficiency of FHE algorithms.
-The chosen parameters determine the error probability and overall performance of computations performed using fully homomorphic encryption.
+This document explains how the choice of cryptographic parameters impacts both the security and efficiency of FHE algorithms.
+The chosen parameters determine the error probability (sometimes referred to failure probability) and overall performance of computations using fully homomorphic encryption.
+This error probability is due to the noisy nature of FHE computations (see [here](../../getting\_started/security\_and\_cryptography.md) for more details about the encryption process).

 All parameter sets provide at least 128-bits of security according to the [Lattice-Estimator](https://github.com/malb/lattice-estimator).
-The recommended parameters for the CPU have an error probability of less than $$2^{-128}$$ when using programmable bootstrapping.
-This error probability is due to the noisy nature of FHE computations (see [here](../../getting\_started/security\_and\_cryptography.md) for more details about the encryption process).

 ## Default parameters
+Currently, the default parameters use blocks that contain 2 bits of message and 2 bits of carry - a tweaked uniform (TUniform) noise distribution, and have a $$2^{-128}$$ failure probability for the PBS.
+These are particularly suitable for applications that need to be secured in the IND-CPA^D model (see [here](../../getting\_started/security\_and\_cryptography.md) for more details).
+The GPU backend still uses an error probability smaller than $$2^{-64}$$ by default.
+Those will be updated soon.

 When using the high-level API of **TFHE-rs**, you can create a key pair using the default recommended set of parameters.
 For example: